XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/combat.md

 ### Can I zoom out during combat?

 > You'd have to zoom in first.
 If you mean zooming well outside the doll's shooting range, then no.

-### How do I stop my dolls from retreating on critical damage?

-> Heavy Damage Protection off in Game Settings or in Combat Pause Settings.